Overview: Workcycles City Bikes

 Introduction

-Workcycles city bikes are practical, beautiful and durable transportation built to provide decades of reliable service in all conditions.
-Like all “Dutch bikes” they’re equipped to ride comfortably upright, clean and dry in street clothes, to ride in the dark, and to carry your groceries, gear and children.
-Workcycles bikes are not flashy fashion items; they are simply the best daily-use bicycles we can build for an affordable price.
+WorkCycles city bikes are practical, beautiful and durable utility bicycles built to provide decades of reliable service in all conditions.
+Like all real “Dutch bikes” they’re equipped to ride comfortably upright, clean and dry in street clothes, to ride in the dark, and to carry your groceries, gear and children.
+WorkCycles bikes are not flashy fashion items; they are simply the best daily-use bicycles we can build for an affordable price.

-All of our bicycles are hand-built here in the Netherlands.
-Each bicycle is custom built as a combination of a frame choice, component package and various options.
-We try to keep the most popular combinations in stock for faster delivery.
+All WorkCycles bikes are hand-built here in the Netherlands.
+Each bicycle is custom built for its new owner as a combination of a frame choice, component package and various options.
+This page explains in detail the options available.
+For purchase information please contact us via the various city bike model pages on the WorkCycles website.

 Features of all WorkCycles City Bicycles